Venafi/terraform-provider-venafi/examples/citrix_adc/README.md

 To implement this solution, we'll complete the following steps:

 1. Create your Terraform variables file.
-2. Set you main Terraform config file.
+2. Set up your main Terraform config file.
-3. Set your Venafi Terraform config file.
+3. Set up your Venafi Terraform config file.
-4. Set your Citrix Terraform config file.
+4. Set up your Citrix Terraform config file.
 5. Apply your setup.

 >**NOTE** These steps reflect a suggested Terraform file structure and apply only to this example.
-Of course, you might be able to use the same configuration, if you prefer.
+Of course, you might be able to use the same configuration, depending on your environment and your personal preferences.

 ## Prerequisites